 We crossed the highway, walked through the quiet back-roads of Tardajos and Rabe de las Calzados, and then finally left the built environment for the relative wilderness of the sublime Meseta.
 The Meseta is a largely treeless and windblown high plain where the natural earthen track crosses endless crop fields, all of which have been harvested or plowed at this time of year.
 We’ll be walking on the Meseta for several days.

-By early afternoon we were in a Camino rush hour heading towards Hornillos del Camino.
-Since there are limited facilities in that little village, we were worried that we might not find a place to stay.
+By early afternoon we were in a Camino rush hour heading to Hornillos del Camino.
+Since there are limited facilities in the little village, we were worried that we might not find a place to stay.
 In the late afternoon some peregrinos were wandering around outside still wearing their backpacks.
 Maybe they were out of luck for finding a place to sleep.

-Later we learned that the municipal albergue has, in addition to 32 beds, 14 beds in the adjacent town hall and overflow space available on mattresses in the large sports hall.
+Later we learned that the municipal albergue has 32 beds, plus there are 14 beds in the adjacent town hall and overflow space on mattresses in the large sports hall.
 There are several other albergues as well, including the new one where we are staying: The Meeting Place.
 It’s amazing that a town of only 100 people can provide for as many peregrinos as they do.

 Little has changed over the past centuries in Hornillos del Camino.
 The church occupies the dominant position which is typical of all classic pilgrim haults.
 All along the Meseta we will find the suffix “illos” appended to place names such as this.
 It has been suggested that this might have arisen due to a sense of the relative impermanence of man when experienced against the seemingly endless horizon under the vast vault of the Meseta sky.